SarahBass/ArduinoRoboCar/README.md

 Not the best system becuase the ultrasonic eyes often misread and will flash the wrong color.
 I may improve this with some sort of simple hamming code program to make it smoother.

-Gesture Sensor-
+Gesture Sensor and LCD Screen-
-Pins VL GND VCC SDA SCL and INT on expansion board
+Pins: VL GND VCC SDA SCL and INT(2) on expansion board are connected to Arduino Uno original pins and use of VCC from bluetooth port.
+Pin VL is opitional but there is a 3.3 V pin available.
+I am using the 5V and GND pin on the other side of the Arduino Uno for the fan.

+LCD Screen into designated LCD module on Expansion board : GND VCC SCL SDA

+- *See The very cool Gesture Sensor Yahboom sells with a face led matrix: Link:https://category.yahboom.net/products/gesture*
+- *I already owned a gesture and color sensor from Amazon Link: https://www.amazon.com/gp/product/B01NACU412/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1*
+- *I also already owned a 4 pin LCD screen from Amazon link: https://www.amazon.com/gp/product/B082X9MGYR/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1*